 In Case You Missed It: The latest viral story about Ballerina Farm and tradwife culture plus Ballerina Farm’s response // Yogurt: health food, dessert, or both? // Not sure why, but Instagram is serving me a lot of pickle content lately - and I must admit - these both look delicious! // Now trending: Sober Bars // Fun fact: Poetry used to be an Olympic sport! // Busted!
 “But, like, you can’t even hear the waves...” // I would totally buy this if it were for sale // Why stores are already filling up with Halloween merch // 🤣Zillow Problems, Zillow Solutions “I want a bedroom that is guaranteed to break my toes in the dark but that also reminds me of my own mortality but in like a classy way.” // Lululemon learns that no one wants “long butt” // 👶 Adorably addictive giggles!

 That’s it for me!
-Thank you for reading and see you next Friday! xo Amelia
+Thank you for reading, and I’ll see you next Friday! xo Amelia

-Clicking the ❤️ button at the top or bottom of this email supports my work! ❤️
+❤️ If you liked this newsletter, clicking the ❤️ button at the top or bottom of this email helps other people discover it.
+Thank you!

 I use Goodreads and I think it works well for me because it's linked up to my Kindle, so once I finish my library book, it'll pop up with the option to rate the book in Goodreads, which automatically moves it from "Currently Reading" to "Read."
 However, your method is so simple and I love the visual element of it!
 I have had Margo on my list for a bit now and everyone really seems to rave about it!